PennyLaneAI/qml/whatisqml.rst

 :html:`<br>`

 But the story does not end here.
-Quantum circuits turn out to be *differentiable*, which means that a quantum computer can compute the change in control parameters needed to become better at a given task.
+Quantum circuits turn out to be *differentiable*, which means that a quantum computer itself can compute the change in control parameters needed to become better at a given task.
 Differentiable programming is the very basis of deep learning, implemented in software libraries such as TensorFlow and PyTorch.
 Differentiable programming is also more than deep learning: it is a programming paradigm where steps of an